 Doctor of Philosophy, Electrical Engineering

-The doctoral program involves a study phase with course requirements in the student’s major area of study, describing the proposed dissertation research, and culminating in the presentation and oral defense of an original research thesis.
-Typical minor programs draw upon the expertise of mechanical engineering, computer sciences, math and physics.
+The PhD program involves a thorough study phase comprised of advanced coursework in the student’s major area of study, development and presentation of dissertation research topic, and culminates in the presentation and oral defense of an original research thesis.

 Research at both the MS and PhD levels can be performed within interdisciplinary cooperative projects.